 It was kept secret because Grandmother always fussed and became highly angry whenever Grandfather brought home any new animals or birds.

-A Question of Trust – Questions and Answers (Class 10)
+A Legend of the Northland – Questions and Answers (Class 9)

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast — free, no signup required.